jean997/causeSims/README.md

 + gsmr (http://cnsgenomics.com/software/gsmr/)
 + MR-PRESSO (https://github.com/rondolab/MR-PRESSO)

-`causeSims` has other dependencies that should install automattically.
+`causeSims` has other dependencies that should install automatically.
 If you have trouble installing `RcppZiggurat` you may need to install GSL.
 On Linux use

 ```